fugue-project/fugue/README.md

 * Big data practitioners looking to reduce compute costs and increase project velocity
 * Data scientists transitioning from local workflows (Pandas) to distributed computing workflows (Dask or Spark)
-* Data engineers scaling data pipelines to handle bigger data
+* Data engineers scaling data pipelines to handle bigger data in a consistent and reliable way
+* Spark/Dask users who want to have an easier experience working with distributed computing

 ## Key Features